Bear Valley Visitor Center Lighting Retrofit:

-Join the National Park Service as we welcome new citizens during a naturalization ceremony at Point Reyes National Seashore on Friday, September 20, 2013.
-This is one of many naturalization ceremonies taking place in national parks during Citizenship Week under a partnership between the National Park Service and U.S. Citizenship and Immigration Services (USCIS).
-The theme is "Embrace Citizenship - Experience America through your National Parks."
+Join the National Park Service as we welcome new citizens during a naturalization ceremony at Point Reyes National Seashore.
+This is one of many naturalization ceremonies taking place in national parks this year under a partnership between the National Park Service and U.S. Citizenship and Immigration Services (USCIS).

-The ceremony will take place at 11 am on Friday, September 20, at the Bear Valley Picnic Area at Point Reyes National Seashore.
+Details about the time and date of the 2015 ceremony have yet to be determined.
+In 2014, the ceremony took place at 11 am on Friday, July 11, at the Bear Valley Picnic Area at Point Reyes National Seashore.
 Parking is available adjacent to the picnic area.

 The National Park Service and USCIS recently renewed a formal partnership to enhance citizenship ceremonies by holding them in national parks throughout the country.
 The agreement helps introduce new citizens to some of the nation's most significant natural resources and cultural heritage sites.
 These historic and picturesque sites provide an ideal backdrop for citizenship ceremonies, where new citizens can learn about and reflect on American identity and the responsibilities of citizenship.

 Did You Know?

 In the mid-1800s, the tule elk was hunted to the brink of extinction.
 The last surviving tule elk were discovered and protected in the southern San Joaquin Valley in 1874.
 In 1978, ten tule elk were reintroduced to Point Reyes, which now has one of California's largest populations, numbering ~500.
 More...